 - 1. Students are offered two opportunities per academic year to sit for an exam and thus obtain a result for a course: that is to say a regular exam at the end of the course term and a resit exam.
 The following clauses apply: - 2.
-The number of resit exams that a student is allowed to take is limited:

-- a) Within the BA-1 programme students are allowed to take a resit for a maximum of three courses.
+The number of resit exams that a student is allowed to take is limited: - a) Within the BA-1 programme students are allowed to take a resit for a maximum of three courses.
 This rule only applies to written examinations. - b) Within the BA-2/3 programme students are allowed to take resits for a maximum of three courses per academic year.
 This rule only applies to written examinations and to courses offered by the ESHCC. - 3.
 A student may resit a written examination for which he/she has already obtained a passing grade, the highest mark achieved will then count.
 This is only possible within the academic year in which the course was completed. - 4.
-An exam in the form of a final assignment or paper that comprises the largest part of the course assessment, for which a student receives a Fail (5.4 or lower), is eligible for a resit.
-Unless article 9.5 is applicable, the student will be given 15 working days to submit his or her revised work, counted from the moment when the student receives the grade and feedback on the first version. - 5.
+A student may resit a final assignment or final paper when a course does not have a final written exam.
+Unless article 10.4 is applicable, the student will be given 15 working days to submit his or her revised work, counted from the moment when the student receives the grade and feedback on the first version.
+Specific rules apply to the bachelor thesis (art.
+5.4.10). - 5.
 A resit paper may be graded with a maximum grade of 6.0. - 6.
 An exam in the form of a final assignment or paper with a passing grade (5.5 or higher) is not eligible for a resit. - 7.
-Papers/theses that are submitted late will not be marked and will not get a resit opportunity. - 8.
+Papers that are submitted late will not be marked and will not get a resit opportunity. - 8.
 Notwithstanding the previous paragraphs, intermediate tests and assignments are offered only once a year and have no resits. - 9.
-The aforementioned clauses determine that students may not retake and resit passed courses in subsequent academic years. - 10.
+Students may not retake and resit passed courses in subsequent academic years. - 10.
 The submission and assessment of the Bachelor Thesis Class, Bachelor Thesis and internship are subject to the timetables, guidelines and procedures stipulated in the course manuals for these programme components and on the degree programme's website.
+The number of working days to revise the first version of the bachelor thesis is limited to 10 working days.